matthewdennett/matthewdennett.github.io/index.md

 ## Work

-I started as a Network Engineer in 2012 working directly in the Government sector, planning, deploying and maintaining highly available, secure networks accross Australia and overseass.
+Starting as a Network Engineer in 2012 working directly in the Government sector, planning, deploying and maintaining highly available, secure networks accross Australia and overseass.
 Working for a service intergrator since 2017, I have work with and delivered a vast range of secure network solution for small and large enterprises.
 The past couple years I've had a much larger focus on deliving security and automated solutions.

 ## Certifications